The magazine of photography and ideas

 Justine Kurland Reflects on Her Photographs of Teenage Girl Runaways

-Between 1997 and 2002, the photographer portrayed teenage girls as imagined rebels, offering a radical vision of community and feminism against the masculine myth of the American landscape.
+Between 1997 and 2002, the photographer portrayed teenage girls as rebels, offering a radical vision of community against the masculine myth of the American landscape.

 The Runaways are everything that’s great about teenage girls.
 The tough ones who never came to school because they were out too late the night before.
 It’s true, there have always been as many girl punks as boys.
 The Runaways are as real as getting beat up after school.

 —Lisa Fancher, album liner notes to The Runaways, 1976

 I channeled the raw, angry energy of girl bands into my photographs of teenagers.
 It was as if I took Cherie Currie—The Runaways’ lead singer—on a picnic somewhere out in the country.
 I would show her my favorite tree to climb, braid her hair by a gently flowing river, and read aloud to her, my gaze occasionally drifting toward the horizon while she lazily plucked a blade of grass and tasted its sweet greenness.
 All the power chords we would ever need lay within reach, latent, coiled in wait.
 The intensity of our becoming funneled up vertically from where we sat.